BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Results and Discussion

 \subsubsection{CFD validation of inverse designs}

-To verify that surrogate–based inverse designs remain valid under high-fidelity flow solving, we re-simulated one \textit{CDM$\rightarrow$Opt} sample per test condition with FUN3D and compared the CFD-evaluated $L/D$ against the surrogate’s $L/D$ for those designs.
-Across all conditions, correlation is excellent ($R^2=0.9974$), supporting the functionality of the diffusion–optimization pipeline.
+To verify that inverse designs remain valid under high-fidelity flow solving, we re-simulated (with FUN3D) one \textit{CDM$\rightarrow$Opt} sample per test condition from the same 2,500-case test set utilized for our field-resolved surrogate benchmarking.
+We then compared the FUN3D-evaluated $L/D$ against the target $L/D$ for those designs.
+Across all conditions, correlation is excellent ($R^2=0.998$), supporting the functionality of the diffusion–optimization pipeline.